ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 A CAA parameter "validationmethods" is also defined for the "issue" and "issuewild" properties.
-The value of this parameter, if specified, MUST be a comma-separated string of challenge method names.
-Each challenge method name MUST be either an ACME challenge method name or a CA-assigned non-ACME challenge method name.
+The value of this parameter, if specified, MUST be a comma-separated string of validation method labels.

+A validation method label identifies a validation method.
+A validation method is a particular way in which a CA can validate control over a domain.

 The presence of this parameter constrains the property to which it is attached.
-A CA MUST only consider a property with the "validationmethods" parameter to authorize issuance where the name of the challenge method being used is one of the names listed in the comma-separated list.
+A CA MUST only consider a property with the "validationmethods" parameter to authorize issuance where the validation method being used is identified by one of the validation method labels listed in the comma-separated list.

+Each validation method label MUST be either the label of a method defined in the ACME Validation Methods IANA registry, or a CA-specific non-ACME validation method label as defined below.

-Where a CA supports both the "validationmethods" parameter and one or more non-ACME challenge methods, it MUST assign identifiers to those methods.
-If appropriate non-ACME identifiers are not present in the ACME Validation Methods IANA registry, the CA MUST use identifiers beginning with the string "ca-", which are defined to have CA-specific meaning.
+Where a CA supports both the "validationmethods" parameter and one or more non-ACME validation methods, it MUST assign labels to those methods.
+If appropriate non-ACME labels are not present in the ACME Validation Methods IANA registry, the CA MUST use labels beginning with the string "ca-", which are defined to have CA-specific meaning.

+The value of the "validationmethods" parameter MUST comply with the following ABNF {{RFC5234}}:

+    value = [*(label ",") label]
+    label = 1*(ALPHA / DIGIT / "-")

 Security Considerations
 =======================